 You can use the following video for tips on how to use a paint stick to get the best results.

 Military.com has a fantastic guide for buying and replacing hoses for your car.

-Most manufacturers recommend replacing certain hoses every four years, but it could be sooner depending how much you drive your car.
+Most manufacturers recommend replacing essential hoses every four years, but it could be sooner depending on how much you drive your car.

 Safety warning: Some hoses, such as the air conditioner hose, contain contents under pressure.
 Use caution when removing them and always use eye protection because the refrigerant could cause blindness.

 One, often overlooked, part of your car’s interior are the floor mats.
-They are designed to take the damage of the elements and spills so your car’s carpet doesn't have to.
-After all, it is a lot less expensive to replace a floor mat than it is to re-carpet your whole car.
+They are designed to take the damage of the elements and spills, so your car’s carpet doesn't have to.
+After all, it is a lot less expensive to replace a floor mat than it is to re-carpet your whole vehicle.